 Free Interactive Art Tools

-Interactive art tools can be used in virtual counseling sessions in a variety of ways.
+Interactive art tools can be used in virtual counseling sessions in various ways.
 Explore the sites below to use art as a tool for expression, coping skills, and more.

-Witeboard: Witeboard is a simple digital drawing tool that can enhance your virtual counseling sessions.
-Click “share” to share the direct link to your whiteboard, which allows your client to access the same whiteboard as you.
+Witeboard: Witeboard is a simple digital drawing tool that enhances virtual counseling sessions.
+Click "share" to share the direct link to your whiteboard, which allows your client to access the same whiteboard as you.
 Ideas to get you started:

-- Draw 3 things that make you feel (insert feeling here).
+- Draw three things that make you feel (insert feeling here).

 - Create a picture of your family.